RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

 ﻿This mod adds four new classes: Combat Engineer, Dragoon, Hunter, and Infantry.
 It also changes several game rules and items to support the new classes.
 The new classes together can fill all the roles of the original classes (except psi) and are designed to completely replace the base classes.
-I suggest not using this together with other gameplay-changing mods on your first playthrough, especially if you are using these instead of the basic classes.
+I suggest not using other gameplay-changing mods on your first playthrough with this mod, especially if you are using the new classes to replace the basic classes.

 By default, this mod adds the new classes in addition to the basic classes.
 To replace the basic classes entirely, edit XComClassData.ini to set NumInDeck and NumInForcedDeck to 0 for the basic classes.